9 Ways To See The Athabasca Glacier: Tours & Free Options

 The Athabasca Glacier is one of the most accessible glaciers in North America and a highlight for any trip to the Canadian Rockies.
-It’s the pinnacle of natural grandeur on the scenic Icefields Parkway and a must visit for anyone that decides to drive the highway.
+It’s the pinnacle of natural grandeur on the scenic Icefields Parkway, and a must-visit for anyone who decides to drive the highway.

 From the expansive Columbia Icefield, the Athabasca Glacier tumbles down to the highway and is easily seen right from the road.
 Given its proximity to the parkway, there are a multitude of ways to explore the glacier.
 Whether you want a gentle walk or a full-on alpine adventure, there is something to meet everyone’s desire.